Paul-J-Company/Systems-Design/README.md

   - How do they choose the best Programming Language, IDE, etc. to implement your Workload?
   - How do they choose the best SDLC, CI/CD, and Distributed Version Control System Design, Tools and Practices for your Workload?
 + How do your Architects/Designers/Programmers/Teams/Departments communicate:
-  - In person meetings, Email, Chat, Slack, Video: Office365, MSTeams, Zoom, WebEx, GoToMeeting?
+  - In person Meetings, Email, Mailing Lists, Chat, Slack, Mastadon, IRC; Video: Office365, MSTeams, Zoom, WebEx, GoToMeeting?
 + What Environment/Platform does your workload run?
   - OnPrem, Cloud, MultiCloud or Hybrid?
   - Cloud Agnostic/Cloud Native?
   - Self-Hosted/Fully Managed?
   - What Cloud Platform(s) and Services do you use?
-    - AWS has over 535 Cloud Services spanning TBD Categories https://www.antvaset.com/c/21gjdl7gz4
+    - AWS has over 535 Cloud Services spanning 20+ Categories https://www.antvaset.com/c/21gjdl7gz4
     - GCP has over 32 Cloud Services spanning 7 Categories https://cloud.google.com/products/ https://www.infiflex.com/what-are-the-google-cloud-platform-services
     - Azure has over 295 Cloud Services spanning 21 Categories https://azure.microsoft.com/en-us/products/
 + What is your Disaster Recovery Plan (DRP)?